johannesridho/johannesridho.github.io/content/pages/2--experiences/index.md

 ![CL](./call-levels.jpg)

-In Call Levels, I was working on the new backend for the price monitoring and notification system using Go and Google Cloud Platform technologies (such as Google Kubernetes Engine).
+In Call Levels, I was working on the new backend for the price monitoring and notification system by using Go and Google Cloud Platform technologies (such as Google Kubernetes Engine).
 My team's main goal was to create a new backend with better performance compared with the previous backend app.

-I was also working on the backend for Call Levels chat solution using is Node.js and Google Dialogflow.
+I was also working on the backend for Call Levels chat solution with Node.js and Google Dialogflow.

 ### GDP Labs (2015 - 2018)